 Marijuana users can also begin to develop psychotic disorders and symptoms present in schizophrenia, such as detachment from reality, confusion, hallucinations, and delusions when overusing marijuana.

-If you or a loved one is using or smoking marijuana to the extent that it is impacting their health and quality of life negatively, it is time to seek help.
-Although there is no medical detoxification from the substance, there are addiction treatment and dual diagnosis programs that use a variety of different modalities, behavioral therapies, and medications to help re-stabilize an individual and help them achieve long-term sobriety.
+If you or a loved one is using or smoking marijuana to the extent that it negatively impacts their health and quality of life, it is time to seek help.
+Although there is no medical detoxification from the substance, there are addiction treatment and dual diagnosis programs that use various modalities, behavioral therapies, and medications to help re-stabilize an individual and help them achieve long-term sobriety.
 There is no need to feel shame in getting treatment.
 Addiction issues are not a choice, and everybody deserves true relief, care, and support from the problems they are dealing with.
 If your loved one is in denial about their use or unwilling to get help, intervention services may assist you in streamlining your efforts to assist your loved one receives the care they need.
+Reach out to Heather Fisher Recovery Services today at 833.771.1853 to learn more.